lemonbob/iMpress/README.md

 So where does that leave frameworks?
 Frameworks only have one benefit, state management - making it easy to maintain the view with the model.
 However, with one-way data flow (immutable props) necessitating prop drilling, and other restrictions, a common consequence is that as software scales this supposed virtue becomes a hinderance.
 State management is actually poorly handled by existing frameworks in anything but the simplest of cases.
 Complex state management handlers such as Redux and Vuex have been required imposing restrictions and boiler plate on developers.
 More and more developers are suggesting the above frameworks should not be used, giants such as Netflix have gone to great expense to remove frameworks because of poor performance.
 GitHub removed JQuery and went framework free citing technical debt.
 In my experience, developing using build tools, a requirement of most frameworks, results in a loss of 10-25% productivity per day while waiting for compiles & "hot" reloads, too.

 iMpress is different - it is a high-speed lightweight wrapper for HTML Custom Elements.
 No need for build-tools like Babel and Webpack, it has in-built advanced lightweight state management (coming soon) - known as Super Props - iMpress is a tool for rapid web development built the way frameworks were truly intended.
-It is up to 100 times faster than current frameworks, and makes use of HTML Custom Elements in ES6 modules.
+It is up to 400 times faster than Vue 3, and makes use of HTML Custom Elements in ES6 modules.
 It is designed for efficiet state management and allows programmers the freedom to code in a technical debt free environment using modern Javascript.
+Benefits of iMpress are:

+Uses native support, no Virtual DOM, no more technical debt!
+Data acess upto 400x faster than Vue3 and other frameworks.
+Method calls run upto 100x faster than Vue3 and other frameworks.
+Component creation/destruction as fast as the fastest frameworks.
+Memory usage is a fraction of the size of other frameworks, typically 5-10 times smaller.
+Component code length is more concise, upto 20% smaller codebase.
+Props are handled correctly and are truly immutable.
+Synchonous code, no more waiting for "nextTick" or components to mount.
+Use async in your life cycle methods, if desired.
+Server-side and dynamic templates.
+No need for eventbus/emits/context API/sending class props — use the in-built custom query engine.
+NO PROXYS, NO REACTIVE SETTERS (data Vuetation) — data models can be handled externally or using MVC methodology without problems.

 In engine terms, ReactJS, Angular, VueJS are steam powered monsters ... or even horse drawn carts - albeit with heavy backers and a large community - but isn't it time for a more modern approach?
-Isn't it time we dumped Victorian ideas, such as the Virtual DOM, for lightspeed performance?
+Isn't it time we dumped old ideas, such as the Virtual DOM, for lightspeed performance?
 Instead new releases of outdated tech, essentially polished coal, iMpress has been designed to provide a truly up to date solution.

 ## iMpress